 Telegram is widely adopted as a messenger app and a good alternative to WhatsApp.
-With Telegram, you are not limited to chatting with persons but also with bots.
-You can use these bots to automate tasks or notify you e.g. about an application alarm, a failed deployment or anything else.
-The Telegram API offers a simple way to send notifications with a Telegram bot and you can easily integrate this in your Java project.
+With Telegram, you are not limited to chatting with humans but can also interact with bots.
+You can use these bots to automate tasks or notify you, e.g., about an application alarm, a failed deployment, or anything else.
+The Telegram API offers a simple way to send notifications with a Telegram bot which you can easily integrate into your Java project.

-In this blog post, I'll show you how to send notifications to your private Telegram account using a Telegram Bot.
+With this blog post, I'll demonstrate how to send notifications to your private Telegram account using a Telegram Bot.
 The project uses Java 11 and almost no external dependency.

 Creating the Telegram Bot

-your Telegram mobile, desktop or web app.
+inside your Telegram mobile, desktop, or web app.
 You can then use the message /newbot

 to start the bot creation process.
 You are asked to enter the name and the username of your bot, which has to be unique and ends with _bot